-There are many criteria to detect a polynya, based on sea ice concentration or thickness thresholds (see Mohrmann et al., 2021, and references therein).
-In section 3.1, we detect polynyas by applying already published methods based on sea ice concentration threshold on each pixel and on the area-average.
-We show only the three different thresholds used by Gloersen

-- 135 et al. (1992); Gordon et al. (2007); Campbell et al. (2019), but we tested and visually assessed, using the authors' experience, each option between 15 and 100% on the single-pixel sea ice concentration.
+There are many criteria to detect a polynya based on sea ice concentration or thickness thresholds (see Mohrmann et al., 2021, and references therein).
+In Sect.
+3.1, we detect polynyas by applying already published methods based on a sea ice concentration threshold on each pixel and on the area average.
+We show only the three different thresholds used by Gloersen et al. (1992), Gordon et al. (2007), and Campbell et al. (2019), but we tested and visually assessed, using the authors' experience, each option between 15 % and 100 % on the single-pixel sea ice concentration.
 We compute the polynya area by detecting the contour of the enclosed area with a sea ice concentration lower than the specific threshold (see codes if needed).
-An event is defined as an uninterrupted series of consecutive days with sea ice under that threshold (60% in this study); if there is a day with higher sea ice concentration in between, a new event is created.
-We will show in section 3.1 that there has been more than - 140 20 polynya events over the last 40 years covered by the sea ice concentration product, and use the polynya events here detected to determine the characteristics of the infrared brightness temperature in the days leading to each event.
+An event is defined as an uninterrupted series of consecutive days with sea ice under that threshold (60 % in this study); if there is a day with higher sea ice concentration in between, a new event is created.
+We will show in Sect.
+3.1 that there has been more than 20 polynya events over the last 40 years covered by the sea ice concentration product, and we use the polynya events here detected to determine the characteristics of the infrared brightness temperature in the days leading to each event.

-The overarching aim of our project is to eventually produce an automatic system that would be scanning the polynya-prone region, so we do not track individual polynyas and instead analyse the infrared brightness temperature time series over the whole region in section 3.2.
-We also computed daily anomalies of these infrared brightness temperatures relative to daily climatological values over the whole 38 year period covered by APP.
-For each day from 1982 to 2019, we produce time series

-145 climatological values over the whole 38 year period covered by APP.
-For each day from 1982 to 2019, we produce time series of the geographical median, standard deviation, minimum and maximum infrared brightness temperature over the polynyaprone region for each band.
+The overarching aim of our project is to eventually produce an automatic system that would be scanning the polynya-prone region, so we do not track individual polynyas and instead analyse the infrared brightness temperature time series over the whole region in Sect.
+3.2.
+We also computed daily anomalies of these infrared brightness temperatures relative to daily climatological values over the whole 38-year period covered by APP.
+For each day from 1982 to 2019, we produce time series of the geographical median, standard deviation, and minimum and maximum infrared brightness temperature over the polynya-prone region for each band.

-Finally, the atmospheric and hydrographic data used in section 4 are directly studied without further processing, except for the wind components.
+Finally, the atmospheric and hydrographic data used in Sect.
+4 are directly studied without further processing, except for the wind components.
 We produced for each polynya event a time series of what we hereafter call curl of the wind.
-We cannot 150 compute the wind stress curl per se, as we lack the drag coefficient, which will anyway change depending on whether the polynya is open or close.
-So instead, we use a similar method as e.g. Petty et al. (2016) and work with the curl of the wind components u and v:
+We cannot compute the wind stress curl per se, as we lack the drag coefficient, which will anyway change depending on whether the polynya is open or closed.
+So instead, we use a similar method as, e.g. Petty et al. (2016) and work with the curl of the wind components u and v:

-$$curl = \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}.$$ (1)
+$$\operatorname{curl} = \frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}.\tag{1}$$

-We are not studying the actual values of that curl, only whether it is positive (suggesting divergence that could open a lead) or 155 negative (suggesting a downwelling, Marshall and Plumb, 2016).
+We are not studying the actual values of that curl but only whether it is positive (suggesting divergence that could open a lead) or negative (suggesting a downwelling, Marshall and Plumb, 2016).